-If the FILE statement is omitted from the disk sort OCL, disk sort automatically allocates one to four scratch areas.
+If the FILE statement is omitted from the disk sort OCL, disk sort uses the automatic allocation function to allocate from one to a maximum of four scratch areas, each on a different drive.
+If four scratch areas are not available, disk sort attempts to allocate three, and so on.
 The scratch areas are allocated from: